 If you have left an abusive group or relationship and are struggling with your mental health I can provide counselling to help you work through your experiences.

-I also deliver training events on the psychological structures and systems in cults and extremist groups and recovery, which can be tailored to meet the needs of your organisation or group.
+I also deliver training events and offer a consultancy service to support people with understanding the psychological structures and systems in cults and extremist groups and recovery processes, which can be tailored to meet the needs of your organisation, group or project.

 (Photo credits here)